 I paint realistically, blending nature and geometry.
 I enjoy seeing color and subtlety, with a brilliant splash of one hue to catch the eye, and I enhance the color and depth with shadow and light.
 Using natural objects, I redesign them to flow within the space they’re in… Though I never ‘copy’ nature, I try to capture its exuberance.
 We all have secret places, gardens of the mind.
 The painting is like having a “garden” to enter.
-Nature’s designs may seem chaotic at first glance, I strive to show natures forms combining, its balance and symmetry.
+Nature’s designs may seem chaotic, but I strive to show nature’s forms combining, its balance and symmetry.
 I never finish exploring any one area of my painting.
 I am always striving for perfection.

 “The paintings of Sherry Felix are beautiful studies of nature, suffused with light that casts intricately patterned shadows of the surrounding environment.
 With consummate skill, Felix creates subtly balanced and harmonious compositions contrasting the soft curves of natural forms with the precise geometry of manmade objects.